Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

-Absolutely, when you use them to promote yourself and put, for example, your email address or phone number on the pictures.
+Absolutely, when you use the text on pictures to promote yourself.
+This is the case when you put, for example, your email address or phone number on the pictures.

-Each real estate platform has rules on what images can be uploaded, and they are all very similar.
+Each real estate platform has rules on what images can be uploaded, which are very similar.

-You can use text on pictures, but no branding, advertising or contact information.
+You can use text on pictures without branding, advertising, or contact information.

-I checked some stats for that, and I can already say that it should be approached depending on your target group and your goals.
+I checked some stats for that, and I can already say that it should be approached depending on your goals and target group.

-In several articles, such as this one, statistics from the MLS reported by Real Estate Magazine are cited showing that properties with accompanying aerial images are 68 percent more likely to sell than properties without aerial photography.
+In several articles, such as this one, statistics from the MLS reported by Real Estate Magazine show that properties with accompanying aerial images are 68 percent more likely to sell than properties without aerial photography.

-I did some further research on that, but unfortunately never found this statistic on the MLS or on the Real Estate Magazine.
+I did further research on that, but unfortunately, I never found this statistic on the MLS or the Real Estate Magazine.

 So, it should be taken into consideration with a little caveat.